w3reality/three-laser-pointer/README.rst

     // shoot the target from the source point laser.point(pt);

-- VR-like laser pointing with raytrace enabled against THREE.Mesh objects in the scene:
+- VR-like laser pointing with raytrace enabled against THREE.Mesh objects in the scene

 .. code::